sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter3/entangle.md

 # Chapter 3: Entanglement Management

 **NOTE**: The standard way to generate entanglement is using the `app` module, which is discussed in chapter 6.
-The purpose of this chapter is explaining what is happening under the hood at the entangement management module.
+The purpose of this chapter is explaining what is happening under the hood at the entanglement management module.

 ---